wkulczi/FooDBall/README.md

 ###### Todo:
 * Macros
 * Python generator for all the data (webscraped data, maybe?)
-* Python REST API or GUI for managing the database
+* Python REST API/GUI for managing the database

 Alpha project sent in 19 Jun 2019.